pchua152/Python-Web-Scraping/README.md

 to run the program, python discordbot.py will run the bot, however you need to provide your own token for it to work

 the scraper itself is a standalone program which can also be run through python scraper.py to run a demo which looks for one attack, one Pokemon, one item, and one ability as an example

+# Known Issues
+1. Pokemon with multiple forms (Wooper, Tauros, Slowpoke, etc.) only return the first form introduced with no way to access the other forms
+2. Attack effects are currently a little buggy because of the way Pokemon db structures the website, sometimes the same info that is hidden for one attack is displayed on another among other issues